wp-plugins/aboutme-widget/readme.txt

 If you see this more than once please contact us at help@about.me!

 = Where can I post feedback? =
-Let us know what you think at [our feedback forum] (http://support.about.me/forums/60495-feedback/suggestions/3154817-wordpress-widget-feedback).
+Let us know what you think at <a href=http://support.about.me/forums/60495-feedback/suggestions/3154817-wordpress-widget-feedback>our feedback forum</a>.

 = How do I get an about.me page? =
-Head to [about.me to register] https://about.me for your free about.me page.
+Head to <a href=https://about.me>about.me to register</a>  for your free about.me page.
 It takes less than a minute to set up.

 == Screenshots ==